The Michael D. Eisner Center for Performing Arts

-Within almost 80,000 boldly designed square feet, the Eisner Center will house state-of-the-art stages and rehearsal spaces, numerous classrooms and offices, as well as many open spaces especially configured to encourage interdisciplinary activity.
-The Eisner Center will combine with Burke Hall, which also is undergoing renovations, to create a continuous experience.
-Taken together, Denison will offer its performing arts students, faculty and programs more than 108,000 square feet of transformational space.
+The Eisner Center houses state-of-the-art stages and rehearsal spaces, numerous classrooms and offices, as well as many open spaces especially configured to encourage interdisciplinary activity, offering performing arts students, faculty and programs more than 108,000 square feet of transformational space.

 Sharon Martin Hall is a flexible, state-of-the-art 400-seat proscenium theatre built with the ability to accommodate a wide variety of performances.
 Acoustics can be adjusted to deaden the space for amplified sound—or liven it for acoustic and orchestral performances.
 A mechanical pit lift provides for a full orchestra pit and enables several different stage configurations.

 Burke Recital Hall

 More intimate performances are held in Burke Recital Hall, which seats 225 audience members.
 Built in 1972, and now fully integrated with the Eisner Center, Burke is home to many recitals and student productions.
 A full remodel in 2018 added a 6-foot stage extension, a new audio system, and theatrical lighting.

 Performances are also held in Denison’s iconic Swasey Chapel.

 The Eisner Center holds several flexible rehearsal spaces: